jimratliff/GenoMac-user/README.md

 ### Authorization to use particular apps
 Some apps require additional steps to authorize the user to execute the app.
 These fall into the following categories:
 - Apps that require signing into an account for that app.
-These include 1Password, Microsoft Office, and Text Expander.
+These include 1Password, Microsoft Office, and TextExpander.
 The Hypervisor walks the user through this process, launching the relevant app and displaying, via Quick Look, a document detailing the process.[^EXAMPLE_WALK-THROUGH_AUTHORIZATION]
 - Apps that require a license file, such as BetterTouchTool and [Witch](https://manytricks.com/witch/).
 The Hypervisor programmatically installs these files.[^HYPERVISOR_INSTALLS_LICENSE_FILES]
 - Apps that require entering a key to authorize.
   - Alfred: Alfred’s basic functionality is free to use, but more-advanced functionality (the Alfred Powerpack) requires entering a Powerpack license.
 The Hypervisor interactively prompts you to enter a Powerpack license via a Keyboard Maestro status-menu-triggered macro that pastes the Alfred Powerpack textual license code into the appropriate text box in Alfred’s preferences.[^ALFRED_KEY_IS_SECURE]<sup>,</sup>[^KM_MACRO_IN_RESOURCES]
   - Keyboard Maestro: Because Keyboard Maestro has an initial trial period for every new user account, you can use a Keyboard Maestro macro to register your license to Keyboard Maestro!
 Specifically, the Hypervisor interactively prompts you to use an already-Dropbox-synced Keyboard Maestro status-menu-triggered macro that chooses the “Register Keyboard Macro…” menu item to populate the email-address and serial-number fields with the credentials under which Keyboard Maestro is registered.[^KM_KEY_IS_SECURE]<sup>,</sup>[^KM_MACRO_IN_RESOURCES]

-[^EXAMPLE_WALK-THROUGH_AUTHORIZATION]: See, e.g., `scripts/settings/interactive_configure_textexpander.sh`, which launches Text Expander and displays the Markdown document `resources/docs_to_display_to_user/TextExpander_how_to_configure.md`.
+[^EXAMPLE_WALK-THROUGH_AUTHORIZATION]: See, e.g., `scripts/settings/interactive_configure_textexpander.sh`, which launches TextExpander and displays the Markdown document `resources/docs_to_display_to_user/TextExpander_how_to_configure.md`.
 [^HYPERVISOR_INSTALLS_LICENSE_FILES]: (a) The BetterTouchTool license file is installed by the Hypervisor using `install_btt_license_file()` from `scripts/settings/set_bettertouchtool_settings.sh`.
 The license file is expected to be sourced from the user’s Dropbox: `~/Dropbox/Preferences_common/BetterTouchTool/LICENSE/bettertouchtool.bttlicense`. (b) The Witch license file(s) is/are installed by the Hypervisor using `install_Witch_license_files()` from `scripts/settings/set_witch_settings.sh`.
 The Witch license files are expected to be found in the shared Dropbox folder: `~/Dropbox/Preferences_common/Witch/LICENSE/Files_to_transfer`.
 [^ALFRED_KEY_IS_SECURE]: Note that the Alfred Powerpack license key is *not* stored in this or any other repository.
 It is stored within the definition of the Keyboard Maestro macro, which itself is stored in a not-publicly-accessible Dropbox-synced file.
 [^KM_KEY_IS_SECURE]: Like the Alfred Powerpack license key, the Keyboard Maestro serial number is *not* stored in this or any other repository.
 It is stored within the definition of the Keyboard Maestro macro, which itself is stored in a not-publicly-accessible Dropbox-synced file.